Partakithware/Sakere/CONTRIBUTING.md

 ## Maintainers: Looking to become prominant?

-A: Create a discord for the community.
+A: Maintain & improve discord for the community.
+[Discord Invite](https://discord.gg/WKRFdFZSTp)

 B: Help manage the project here on github.